 Trained by reading hundreds of submissions, editors and agents often make their read/not-read decision on the first page.
 In a customarily formatted book manuscript with chapters starting about 1/3 of the way down the page (double-spaced, 1-inch margins, 12-point type), there are 16 or 17 lines on the first page.

 Here’s the question:

 Would you pay good money to read the rest of the chapter?
 With 50 chapters in a book that costs $15, each chapter would be “worth” 30 cents.

 So, before you read the excerpt, take 30 cents from your pocket or purse.
 When you’re done, decide what to do with those three dimes or the quarter and a nickel.
 It’s not much, but think of paying 30 cents for the rest of the chapter every time you sample a book’s first page.

 Please judge by storytelling quality, not by genre or content—some reject an opening page immediately because of genre, but that’s not a good enough reason when the point is to analyze for storytelling strength.

-This novel was number one on the New York Times trade paperback fiction bestseller list for December 18, 2016—because of the character’s name, you will likely recognize it.
-Try to leave that aside and assess whether or not this opening page would, all on its own, have hooked an agent if it came in from an unpublished writer?
+This novel was number one on the New York Times hardcover fiction bestseller list for February 12, 2017.
+How strong is the opening page—would this narrative, all on its own, have hooked an agent if it came in from an unpublished writer?
 Following are what would be the first 17 manuscript lines of the first chapter.

 Was this opening page compelling to you?
 If it was, you can turn the page here.
 My vote and notes after the fold.